 If you’re a beginner, you’ll need to learn how to swirl the wine before you pour.
 This is done by mixing the wine in the glass back and forth in a circular motion.

-If you’re a pro, you’ll need to learn how to hold the glass in your mouth and sip simultaneously.
+You must learn to hold the glass in your mouth and sip simultaneously if you’re a pro.
 While this is a skill that takes practice, it’s worth it.

 The thing you should keep on your Mind